FAQ

 Q. How do I get a certified installer to look at my system?

-A. You can send a request for a site visit through the Pellergy web site or at www.mywoodpelletsolution.com.
+A. You can send a request for a site visit.
 Your request will be directed to an installer in your area.
-Additionally, you can contact one of the listed Certified Installers directly.

-Q. If my boiler can be converted, how would a Pellergy burner mate to my boiler?
+Q. Can my existing boiler be converted, how would a Pellergy burner mate to my boiler?

 Q. How will I know how much pellet fuel to purchase?

-A. As an estimate, 1 ton of pellets is about equal to 120 gallons of #2 heating oil.
+A. As an estimate, 1 ton of pellets is about equal to 120 gallons of #2 heating oil or 1 cord of wood.

 Q. As a home owner, what does a Pellergy system require me to do in normal operations?